liesnikov/extensible-elaborator/paper/main.md

 Some of this complexity is unavoidable, but we can manage it better by splitting up the unifier into smaller modular parts.
 In practice, this means that one doesn't have to fit together an always-growing conversion checker but can instead write different cases separately.

-An example from Agda's conversion checker is `compareAs` function[^compareAs-fucntion] which provides type-driven conversion checking.
+An example from Agda's conversion checker is `compareAs` function[^compareAs-function] which provides type-driven conversion checking.
 The function is almost 90 lines long, and yet the vast majority of it is special cases of metavariables.
 This function calls the `compareTerm'` function[^compareTerm-function], which itself is 130 lines.
 `compareTerm'` calls the `compareAtom` function[^compareAtom-function]:.